Specifyapp/parsers/parsers/filter/README.md

 }
 ```

-With this config, we will filter the elements containing the word Background
+With this config, we will filter the elements containing the word "Background".

 ### Before/After